MarkoSejat/FileShares/README.md

 <img src="https://i.imgur.com/iLJb9f2.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go back to DC-1, in Active Directory, create a new Organizational Unit called "_SECURITY_GROUPS".
+Go back to DC-1, in Active Directory, and create a new Organizational Unit called "_SECURITY_GROUPS".
 Once we did that, we can right-click +SECURITY_GROUPS, click new, then groups, and create a security called “ACCOUNTANTS”.
-We wont add anyone to this group yet but we will use it to assign permissions.
+We won't add anyone to this group yet but we will use it to assign permissions.

 </p>
 <br />